Robert Katona

-Robert Katona is known for developing the flow painting technique and creating a form of computer art, Techism.
+Robert Katona (born 1947) is known for developing the flow painting technique and creating a form of computer art, Techism.

-Biography
+Early life

 Katona was born in Ohio in 1947.
 His father, a sociology professor, moved his family to Colorado shortly after Robert was born.
 Both of his parents were teachers and provided the intellectual stimulus for him to develop quickly as an artist.
 He began to draw at age 2 and turned to art as a full time profession after attending the University of Colorado.

 He is a falconer and has trained and flown many species of raptors including the peregrine falcon.
 His knowledge of birds of prey has led to illustration contributions to the Raptor Research Foundation and the North American Falconers Association.